How it all began...

 We also ship numerous commodities for other industrial concerns, including scrap steel for Davis Iron and Metal, Rogers Iron and Metal, Tenenbaum Recycling Group and USA Metal Recycling; and pellets for St. Gobain Proppants, among others.
 Choice and competition constitute key reasons why our customers select the A&M. We directly interchange with three Class 1 railroads, the Burlington Northern and Santa Fe Railway (at Monett, MO), the Union Pacific (at Van Buren, AR) and the Kansas City Southern Railway (in Fort Smith, AR).
 We additionally handle direct barge-rail shipments at the Arkansas River ports of Van Buren and Fort Smith.
 Customers not located directly on our rail line can also take advantage of rail prices through transloading and trucking services offered by sister company, Ozark Transmodal, Inc., as well as by third parties with a variety of capabilities.

-Today, the A&M operates a series of regular passenger trains throughout the year.
+Today, the A&M operates a series of regular excursion trains throughout the year.
 Approximately 40,000 people a year ride these trains.
 The normal schedule includes a Springdale to Van Buren round-trip, with a Van Buren to Winslow round-trip during the layover.
 However, other trips are operated including short Operation Lifesaver, Santa trains and trains for special community events.
 Seating is available in restored commuter coaches, a parlor car, dome, dining car and caboose.

 Running a modern railroad today requires significant investments in infrastructure, technology, safety, and supporting services.
 The A&M remains committed to conducting its business for the long-term and, accordingly, has invested, and will continue to invest, significant sums for that purpose.